Measham: Rail transport

 A branch of the Ashby and Nuneaton Joint Railway (ANJR) opened to Measham in 1873, with through services to Burton-on Trent, Leicester, Ashby-de-la-Zouch, Moira and Shackerstone, allowing changes for Coalville and Loughborough via Hugglescote.
 The station closed in 1931, but the line stayed open until 1970, when British Rail closed the Shackerstone–Measham section.
 The stub to Moira remained for coal traffic from Donisthorpe Colliery until 1981.
 The Battlefield Line Railway, a surviving section of the ANJR, now runs services to Shenton via Market Bosworth.
 It had been hoped to extend this to Snarestone, but nothing came of it.
 Leicestershire County Council recently renovated the station building as part of the Ashby Canal restoration, to serve as premises for the Measham Museum.

 Minorca opencast

 In 2011 UK Coal received planning permission to develop an opencast coal mine on the site of the former Minorca colliery on the outskirts of Measham.
 Measuring 1 mi by .5 mi, it will yield 1,250,000 tonne of coal over five years, and 250000 tonne of clay.
-The development has been opposed by some local residents worried about environmental effects and vehicle noise.
+The development was opposed by some local residents worried about environmental effects and vehicle noise.